Northern Vietnam Vermicelli Noodles with Grilled Pork Meatballs (Bun Cha Hanoi)

 Lemongrass, garlic, and shallots — Our Southeast Asian aromatics that make everything smell wonderful.

 Neutral oil — A little is needed to oil our hands to make the pork patties and prevent stickiness.
-I’m using vegetable oil, but you can also use canola, corn, sunflower, peanut, and avocado oil.
+I’m using vegetable oil here.

 Dipping sauce/broth — This is a mild sweet and savory sauce/broth made water, lemon juice, chili peppers and coconut juice/soda.